Royal Rumble (2013): Aftermath

 CM Punk, livid that his reign had ended, invoked his rematch clause at Elimination Chamber, but The Rock defeated him and retained the championship.
 Punk then challenged Cena for his contendership opportunity, which Cena accepted and defeated Punk.
 Punk later went to WrestleMania to try to end The Undertaker's undefeated streak.
 After Elimination Chamber, The Rock retired the spinner and bling belt (which was Cena's design for the championship and used by the company for the past eight years) and unveiled a new belt to represent the WWE Championship.

 The following night on Raw, John Cena announced that he would challenge the reigning WWE Champion with his winning the Royal Rumble match.
 With The Rock retaining the championship, this would set up a rematch between The Rock and Cena from last year's WrestleMania.
 Cena would go on to win the match and the championship, making him a record 11-time WWE Champion.

-The 2013 Royal Rumble was the last to feature the World Heavyweight Championship, as well as the last time it was a choice for the winner of the titular match, as the title was unified with the WWE Championship at December's TLC: Tables, Ladders & Chairs event, with the latter being renamed to WWE World Heavyweight Championship.
+The 2013 Royal Rumble was the last to feature this version of the World Heavyweight Championship, as well as the last time it was a choice for the winner of the titular match, as the title was unified with the WWE Championship at December's TLC: Tables, Ladders & Chairs event.
+The World Heavyweight Championship was immediately retired while the WWE Championship was renamed as WWE World Heavyweight Championship.
 It would in turn be the last Royal Rumble in which two world championships were eligible to be challenged for by the Royal Rumble winner until the 2017 event.